KirtiKharb/data-512/data-512-a1/README.md

 ## A1: Data Curation

-The goal of this project is to construct, analyze and publish a dataset of monthly traffic on English Wikipedia from January 1st 2008 to September 30 2020.
+The goal of this project is to construct, analyze and publish a dataset of monthly traffic on English Wikipedia from January 1st 2008 to August 31 2020.
 All analysis is performed and documented in a single [jupyter notebook](./hcds_a1_data_curation.ipynb) including data acquisition, processing and analysis.
 The project aims to follow the best practices for open scientific research in designing and implementing a project that is fully reproducible by others.

 ### Folder Structure